-SEI Industries’ exclusive TacFuels fuel monitoring option is now available on its premium King series of collapsible fuel tanks (Arctic King, Desert King and Jungle King).
+SEI Industries’ exclusive TacFuels fuel tank monitoring option is now available on its premium King series of collapsible fuel tanks (Arctic King, Desert King and Jungle King).
 The TacFuels system enables timely and accurate record keeping and provides daily local inventory reconciliation with audit and documentation trails.
 This innovative technological solution provides reliable and precise digital monitoring, removing the inconsistencies associated with manual measurement.

 Using TacFuels data collection units, flow meters and fuel gauges combined with laptop and handheld computers operating TacFuels software, information from any tank can be shared across networks using secure communications.
 Alarm monitoring also alerts the operator to unwanted changes or potential issues with the tank.

 - The fuel gauge can be easily installed or removed in a few minutes with no specialized tools.

 - The gauge acts as a direct replacement for an existing collapsible tank vent pipe.